lbcb-sci/GNNome/README.md

 python generate_data.py --datadir <datadir> --chrdir <chrdir> --asm <asm> --threads <threads>

   <datadir>
-    directory where the generated data will be saved
+    path to directory where the generated data will be saved
   <chrdir>
-    directory where the chromosome references are stored
+    path to directory where the chromosome references are stored
   <asm>
     assembler used for the assembly graph construction [hifiasm|raven]
   <threads>
-    threads used for running the assembler
+    number of threads used for running the assembler
 ```